sharad-s/react-audio-player/README.md

 #### onSeeked {Function}
 Called when the user drags the time indicator to a new time.
 Passed the event.

+#### onVolumeChanged {Function}
+Called when the user changes the volume, such as by dragging the volume slider.

 #### onLoadedMetadata {Function}
 Called when the metadata for the given audio file has finished downloading.
 Passed the event.